-Land for a new campus on the shoreline of Lake Merced was acquired from the Spring Valley Water Company in 1937, but World War II and land use discussions delayed any building until the late 1940s.
+With a growing student body approaching 1,000 students, land for a new campus on the shoreline of Lake Merced was acquired from the Spring Valley Water Company in 1937.
+World War II and land use discussions delayed any construction until the late 1940s.

 From San Francisco State College...In its Second Half-Century," a commemorative booklet published circa 1955: